 Even if you’re not sure it’s your water breaking, always get checked.
 Once the sac ruptures, there’s a risk of infection if labor doesn’t progress soon.

 During pregnancy, your cervix is sealed with a thick mucus plug that helps protect the baby from bacteria.
 As your body prepares for labor, that plug may start to come out, which is often called the “bloody show.”
+It might appear as thick, jelly-like discharge that’s clear, pink, or slightly blood-tinged.
+It comes as a gradual release over a few days or a sudden appearance in one go.

 If the pain is severe or you’re unsure, it’s best to call your doctor or midwife.
 It could mean your contractions are starting or your baby has shifted into position for delivery.

-Diarrhea or Nausea
+6. Diarrhea or Nausea

 This one may sound surprising, but yes, your body has a way of “clearing out” before labor.
 Hormonal changes can cause your digestive system to loosen up, leading to diarrhea or mild nausea.

-However, if the diarrhea is excessive, persistent, or accompanied by vomiting, check in with your healthcare provider; you don’t want to confuse it with food poisoning or another illness.
+If the diarrhea is excessive, persistent, or accompanied by vomiting, check in with your healthcare provider; you don’t want to confuse it with food poisoning or another illness.

 In the days leading up to labor, some women experience what’s called the “nesting instinct.”
 It’s an overwhelming urge to clean, organize, and prepare everything for the baby’s arrival.
 If you suddenly find yourself washing baby clothes at 2 a.m. or rearranging the nursery, it might be your body’s way of saying labor is near.